Clinical Haematology research

 - Haemostasis and thrombosis

-Prof Harshal Nandurkar is the Director of Clinical Haematology and head of the Australian Centre for Blood Diseases.
+Prof Harshal Nandurkar is the Program Director for Alfred Cancer, Director of Clinical Haematology and head of the Australian Centre for Blood Diseases.

 As the Director of Research, Stephen Jane is responsible to the Chief Executive for the strategic direction and governance of research at Alfred Health.